jackokring/doris.nvim/README.md

 │   └── doris.h
 ├── build.sh (shell script to compile C shared doris.so)
-├── freeze.sh (shell script to freeze venv and extras) ├── require.sh (shell script to make venv from git pull) ├── extras-install.sh (shell script to offer option to install .config files) ├── yes-no.sh (shell script to get a yes or no)
+├── freeze.sh (shell script to freeze venv and extras) ├── require.sh (shell script to make python venv from git pull) ├── extras-install.sh (shell script to offer option to install .config files) ├── yes-no.sh (shell script to get a yes or no)
 ├── xdg.sh (shell script to include for XDG directories)